kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-If we disable the feature-gate and reenable it again, then the `maxUnavailable` will take effect again, that's say we'll restart to respect the value of `maxUnavailable` when rolling update.
+If we disable the feature-gate and reenable it again, then the `maxUnavailable` will take effect again.
+[Even if this is a new field, it only gets cleared if it was not set before (if it was nil).
+So if it is set it continues to exist and is enforced.](https://github.com/kubernetes/kubernetes/blob/bb67eb5bd237334d6d0343aa382b351002653404/pkg/registry/apps/statefulset/strategy.go#L120-L137)

 ###### Are there any tests for feature enablement/disablement?